This site works best on modern browsers. Please update your browser to microsoft edge for a better experience.

 Professor Paul Johnson is an Infectious Diseases Physician who for 30 years has led or co-led Buruli ulcer research in Victoria and has extensive clinical experience with Buruli ulcer.

-For more information about Professor Paul Johnson, view his website here.
+For more information about Professor Paul Johnson and Buruli ulcer, visit his website here.

 Buruli ulcer information for health professionals

-Cases of Buruli ulcer have increased significantly in Victoria in recent years.
-The disease is spreading into new geographical areas and Western Public Health Unit has identified a localised outbreak of Buruli ulcer in seven suburbs in the WPHU catchment.
+Cases of Buruli ulcer have increased in Victoria in recent years.
+The disease is spreading into new geographical areas and there are now twelve suburbs in the Western Public Health Unit catchment where there is a risk of Buruli ulcer.
 These are:

 Buruli ulcer is an infection of skin and soft tissue caused by the bacterium Mycobacterium ulcerans.
 The toxins made by the bacteria destroy skin cells, small blood vessels and the fat under the skin.
 Ulcers appear as the infection spreads in the fat layer beneath the skin.
 The damage caused can be serious and extensive if diagnosis is delayed.